 In Knee Injury Diagnosis: Part 1 we looked at using the specific symptoms, such as the knee giving way or popping, to help diagnose the cause of pain.

-Here you will find aguide to help you work out what your problem might be.
-You can click on the links to find out more about each one including causes, symptoms and treatment options.
+Here you will find a guide to help you work out what your problem might be.
+You can choose from the links to find out more about each one including causes, symptoms and treatment options.

-Identifying the exact location of your pain can help to diagnose a knee injury.
+Identifying the exact location of your pain can help with knee injury diagnosis.
 If it is in a fairly specific location, choose from the options below.
 If your pain is more general, you might find it easier to think about how your pain started or to search by your other specific symptoms in part 1.

 The front of the knee is the most common place to get knee pain and is commonly referred to as anterior knee pain.
-It can be caused by a number of knee problems, such as Runners Knee and Chondromalacia Patella.
+It can be caused by a number of knee problems, usually related to the kneecap, such as Runners Knee and Chondromalacia Patella.

 If you pain is mostly at the front around the patella, go to the Front Knee Pain diagnosis section to find out more about each problem

 Medial Knee Pain is extremely common.
 More force tends to go through the inner side of the knee (the side closest to the other leg) which makes it prone to injury, such as ligament and cartilage tears, and arthritis.